Uneven breasts and breastfeeding!

 Another tip is to offer your baby the smaller breast when he is just about to wake up or just about to go to sleep because this can encourage instinctive reflexes to kick in for latching.

 Another reason why your baby may not be feeding well on the smaller side is that the let-down is too fast, and perhaps faster than on the other breast.

 There can be quite a variation there.
 Some babies start refusing the breast in times like these.
 They get absolutely covered in milk and they cough and splutter.

 If this happens at every feed, it can be a negative experience for some babies.
 For this problem, look at the information on how to deal with an overactive let-down.

 In all of these scenarios, with a lot of patience and using different strategies, most babies will start to feed better over time and begin to empty the breast more effectively.

 A pump will help to maintain your supply, and of course, you can give the expressed milk to your baby.

 You may need to do some extra pumping sessions after feeding or in between the feeds.
 Whatever you can do, practically, can be a great way to keep your supply boosted.

 If you are doing a lot of extra pumping on the smaller side, don’t forget the larger side, as you may get uncomfortably full, as I mentioned earlier.

 Use hand expression to keep yourself comfortable, remembering that your comfort is of the utmost importance when you’re adjusting your supply.

-For the majority of you, using these measures will have a good effect, and you’ll see a difference within a few days (maybe a couple of weeks), but some of you may have to persist with this situation for a lot longer.
+For the majority of women, using these measures will have a good effect, and you’ll see a difference within a few days (maybe a couple of weeks), but some of you may have to persist with this situation for a lot longer.

 Despite all of your efforts, you may still find that there is a difference in size between breasts.
 The chances are that you are the only one to notice this, but you could use breast pads to create a more even appearance.